soumya-rayast/HireVueX-Interview-Platform/README.md

 ## 🚀 Overview

-A modern video calling platform designed for technical interviews.
-It enables interviewers to conduct live coding sessions, leave comments, and review recorded meetings.
+A modern video calling platform built specifically for technical interviews.
+It allows interviewers to conduct live coding sessions, leave real-time comments, and review recorded meetings.
+Users can seamlessly switch roles between interviewer and candidate, enabling a flexible and dynamic interview experience.

 ## 🔥 Features